 Arboviral Disease Surveillance in Kansas

-Arboviral diseases are those that are passed from arthropods, such as mosquitoes and ticks to humans.
-Many of these diseases are reportable, when diagnosed in people, to KDHE.
-The Kansas Department of Health and Environment conducts limited mosquito surveillance, in cooperation with state partners, from June – September.
-The mosquitoes are tested for West Nile virus (WNV) at the Kansas Health and Environmental Laboratories (KHEL).
+Arboviral diseases are those that are spread from arthropods, such as mosquitoes and ticks to humans.
+Many of these diseases are reportable, when diagnosed in people, to the Kansas Department of Health and Environment.
+KDHE conducts mosquito surveillance, in conjunction with partners, from May – October.